Josh Kinney

-Joshua Thomas "Josh" Kinney (born March 31, 1979) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the St. Louis Cardinals, Chicago White Sox and Seattle Mariners.
+Joshua Thomas Kinney (born March 31, 1979) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, Chicago White Sox, and Seattle Mariners.
 He threw a slider, four-seam fastball, curveball, and a two-seam fastball.

 Early and personal life

 Kinney was born on March 31, 1979, in Coudersport, Pennsylvania.
 He attended Port Allegany High School and played high school baseball co-op with Oswayo Valley School. and went to college at Quincy University.

 Kinney resides in Springfield, Missouri, with his wife, Jorni, and their two sons.
 His younger brother, Colby was a TACP/JTAC in the Air Force.

 Professional career

 St. Louis Cardinals

 Kinney signed as a free agent with the River City Rascals of the independent Frontier League on June 1, 2001.
 Two weeks later, the St. Louis Cardinals purchased his contract from River City and assigned to Short-Season A New Jersey Cardinals in the New York–Penn League.
 He was later promoted to the Single-A Peoria Chiefs, which was then a Cardinals affiliate in the Midwest League, where he made 27 appearances.